super-continent/xxrd-mod/README.txt

 -236D on the ground is now a force break that functions as Scratch with much less recovery time, allowing for small confirms off of it midscreen
 -236D in the air is now a force break that shoots 3 needle projectiles, covering most space on the screen

+Millia:
+-236D on the ground is now a force break that functions as her +R Pretty Maze -236D in the air is now a force break that functions as Air Pretty Maze, it has 44 frames untech time on hit and wall bounces -Lust Shaker(Mash S or 214S) can be whiff-canceled into 214D, which is now a force break similar to her +R Longinus

 -------------------------------------------------------------------------

 FRC POINTS: